-The settlement delegation authority thresholds described in this paragraph may not be increased by amendment, as described on Page 15, Paragraph XIX, Procedure Amendments.
-Any increase in thresholds requires approval by the Board.
-Staff shall provide the Board a quarterly summary of all transactions where compensation is approved utilizing the settlement delegation authority.
+The Settlement Delegation Authority thresholds described in this paragraph may not be increased by amendment, as described on Page 15, Paragraph XVII, Procedure Amendments.
+Any increase in thresholds requires approval by OCTA Board of Directors.

 Administrative and legal settlement delegation authority thresholds (real property interests only, excludes relocation assistance):